masternodeh/0-docs/docs/roadmap.md

 ### Others
 * ZERO single staking

-* Multi and cross chain NFT marketplace/farming

 * Build bridges to more chains, like Solana

 * Limit orders

 * Using ZERO as gas fee for the bridge operations
-The team will also look into decoupling the bridge fees in function of the chains involved in the operation

 * Using ZERO as collateral for lending